jkoutavas/metaweasel/README.md

 (From https://www.heynow.com/metaweasel)

-MetaWeasel lets you view [exif metadata](https://www.slrphotographyguide.com/what-is-exif-metadata/) on images and remove Exif.Image.ImageDescription tags from them, a common task that my underwater photography friend has to deal with manually, so I made him a utility for it.
+MetaWeasel lets you view [exif metadata](https://www.slrphotographyguide.com/what-is-exif-metadata/) on images and remove Exif.Image.ImageDescription tags from them.
+This is a common task that my underwater photography friend has to deal with manually, so I made him a utility for it.
 MetaWeasel is based on the excellent [Exiv cross-platform library](http://www.exiv2.org/index.html) and builds on macOS and Windows using the [JUCE application framework](http://www.juce.com).

 **Windows Screenshot**